Non-Discrimination and Discriminatory Harassment Policy: U.S. Employees

 Equal employment opportunity is the law.
 Title VII of the Civil Rights Act of 1964 prohibits employment discrimination and harassment based on race, color, religion, ethnicity, sex and national origin and Title IX of the Education Amendments of 1972 prohibits sexual harassment of students and employees in educational programs and activities.
 Other federal, state, and local laws prohibit various forms of discrimination and harassment.
 NYIT is committed to providing equal opportunity in accordance with the law, a positive working environment where diversity is embraced, and a workplace free from unlawful discrimination and harassment.
 For that reason, NYIT has developed a policy on workplace discrimination and harassment and is committed to its enforcement.
 NYIT's policy applies to all employees throughout the organization, as well as non-employees that you or your employees may come in contact with, including: contractors, consultants, delivery persons, guest speakers, students, vendors, and visitors.

 NYIT prohibits all forms of unlawful discrimination.
-Our Non-Discrimination Statement can be found at nyit.edu/about/statementonnon_discrimination.
+View our Non-Discrimination Statement.

 In accordance with this Statement, all employees will be treated in a manner free of any bias or prejudice prohibited by law.
 NYIT will insure that all decisions concerning the terms and conditions of employment, including but not limited to recruitment, decisions to hire, promotions, compensation, benefits, transfers, reductions in staff, and rehire, will be made in accordance with the laws defining equal employment opportunity.
-Consistent with applicable law, no employment decision will be based on: race or color, ethnicity, sex or gender, marital status, pregnancy, sexual orientation, gender identity, national origin, age, disability, or creed or religion.
+Consistent with applicable law, no employment decision will be based on: race or color, ethnicity, sex or gender, marital status, pregnancy, sexual orientation, gender identity, national origin, age, disability (where otherwise qualified), creed, religion, reproductive health decisions of the employee or their dependent, or any other protected classification.

 Discriminatory Harassment Including Sex Harassment

 Discriminatory harassment is defined as subjecting an individual, on the basis of the individual's membership in a protected class, to humiliating, abusive, or threatening conduct that creates an intimidating, hostile, or abusive work environment; alters the conditions of employment; or unreasonably interferes with an individual's work performance.
 Harassment includes but is not limited to: epithets or slurs; negative stereotyping; threatening, intimidating or hostile acts; denigrating jokes; and display or circulation in the working, learning and living environment (including through email) of written or graphic material.
 Sexual harassment, which is described in further detail below, is a form of discriminatory harassment.
-Sexual harassment is also a violation of NYIT’s Gender Based Misconduct Policy, which can be found at nyit.edu/policies/collection/genderbasedmisconduct_policy.
+Sexual harassment is also a violation of NYIT's Gender Based Misconduct Policy, which applies to all NYIT employees and is incorporated by reference into this Employee Handbook.

 NYIT's policy prohibits any harassment based on race or color, ethnicity, sex or gender, marital status, pregnancy, sexual orientation, gender identity, national origin, age, disability, creed, or religion.
 Sexual harassment in the workplace includes unwelcome conduct which is either of a sexual nature or which is directed at an individual because of that individuals' sex or gender (including pregnancy, childbirth and related medical conditions), gender identity or gender expression (including transgender status) and/or sexual orientation when: (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, (2) submission to or rejection of such conduct by an individual is used as a basis for employment decisions affecting such individual, or (3) such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating hostile or offensive working environment.